timrichardson/zoho_crm_package/README.md

 Changes
 ========

+v1.0.3 added examples.py in case it is helpful

 v1.0.2 Metadata updates in the package, promote to Production/Stable

 v1.0.1 Fixed bug with get_users(): now all pages are returned, and the usertype filter works.